Discrimination in Employment

 Under Title II of Genetic Information Nondiscrimination Act (GINA), it is illegal to discriminate against employees or applicants because of genetic information.
 Title II of GINA prohibits the use of genetic information making employment decisions, restricts acquisition of genetic information by employers and other entities covered by Title II, and strictly limits the disclosure of genetic information.

-In addition, the North Dakota Human Rights Act permits the North Dakota Department of Labor to process charges of employment discrimination that do not meet federal jurisdiction.
+In addition, the North Dakota Human Rights Act permits the North Dakota Department of Labor and Human Rights to process charges of employment discrimination that do not meet federal jurisdiction.
 The complaints may include issues of marital status, public assistance, and lawful activity off the employer's premises during non-working hours which is not in direct conflict with the essential business-related functions of the employer.

 Hiring, discharge, pay, promotions, and other terms and conditions of employment are some of the issues involved with employment discrimination.